ten-protocol/ten-whitepaper/consensus.md

      The even splitting of the reward also encourages the Aggregator that wins a nonce generation round to publish as soon as possible, because publishing a block later will at best result in a small loss.

 5. If two sibling rollups created from the same L1 proof are published more than one block apart, where the first published rollup has a higher nonce, then pay the reward in full to the first published rollup.
 The reason for this rule is that the winner most likely added too little gas, and someone else spotted the opportunity and contributed to earlier finality, which is rewarded.
+It adds an incentive to monitor gas prices and pay enough to ensure their rollup is published.

 The following diagrams depict some of the rewarding rules: